 Your files should look like this on the Host (Sierra / High Sierra)

 And like this on the Guest

-There is a bug which stops the capslock key signal reaching the guest OS.
+The default Parallels software settings stop the capslock key signal reaching the guest OS.
+We have no solution for this and haven’t located a settings in Parallels to change this.
 We have a quick workaround for re-activating the signal connection.
 Unfortunately this needs to be done everytime the guest OS is started up.
-1. Goto: Guest system preferences (snow leopard) Keyboard control panel 2.
-Click on ‘Modifier Keys…’ button – …
+1. Goto: …